Personalizing My Generator Size: How I Assess My Home’s Energy Needs

 Proper Placement

 You must ensure that the generator is placed in an area that’s well-ventilated and far away from doors and windows.
 Why?
 Because this helps prevent carbon monoxide from sneaking into your home, which can be extremely dangerous.
 Remember, carbon monoxide is odorless, so you won’t even know it’s there until it’s too late.
 Play it safe and keep the area around your generator clear of obstructions, allowing plenty of air to circulate.
+It’s also important to be aware of your generator’s standby power consumption to ensure efficient operation.

 Placing your generator on a sturdy, level surface is also key to avoiding spills and accidents.
 A concrete or gravel pad can serve as an ideal spot, helping prevent the generator from sinking into soft ground or getting knocked over accidentally.